Description

 The best way to prevent carbon monoxide poisoning is by abiding to safety.

-Proper safety measures must be taken to reduce the risk of accidents during handling, installation and use of propane appliances.
-To know more about this, see the Using propane page on the Régie du bâtiment du Québec website.
+Appropriate safety measures must be taken to reduce the risk of accidents when handling, installing and using appliances that burn fuel such as propane or gasoline.
+To find out more specifically about propane, check out the Using propane This hyperlink will open in a new window. page on the Régie du bâtiment du Québec website.

 In the event of power failure